 Serving Miami, Fort Lauderdale, South Florida

-Abramowitz, Pomerantz & Coffey, P.A. strives to achieve justice and the best possible outcome for each client.
+Abramowitz, Pomerantz & Morehead, P.A. strives to achieve justice and the best possible outcome for each client.
 The accounts of recent trials, jury verdicts and settlements contained on this website are intended to illustrate the experience of the firm in a variety of litigation areas.
 Each case is unique, and the results in one case do not necessarily indicate the quality or value of another case.
 If you have any questions regarding any of these cases or wish to discuss a potential case, please contact us.

 AUTO ACCIDENTS / WRONGFUL DEATHS

 Improper Safety Procedures & Lack of Lighting Lead to Wrongful Death – $ 3,000,000.00 Recovery